decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

 1. Create a private passphrase for your wallet.

 1. Select **Create Wallet**.
 Wait for the blockchain to be downloaded.

-1. You will be prompted to enter the stakepool API key associated with this wallet.
-This can be left blank if you don't have one.

 1. The blockchain will now be scanned for any transactions belonging to this wallet.